brunopinhal/tindev-mobile/README.md

 ## Contact ##

-You can contact me by accessing my Linkedin by[clicking here](https://www.linkedin.com/in/brunopinhal/).
+You can contact me by accessing my Linkedin by [clicking here](https://www.linkedin.com/in/brunopinhal/).